wp-plugins/postman-smtp/readme.txt

 == Changelog ==

+= 1.6.0 =
+* Added commercial-grade Connectivty Test and Setup Wizard.
+The new wizard interrogates the server for capabilities and intelligently suggests the best settings for the user, simultaneously preventing from incorrect settings from being entered.
+Steve Jobs would be proud.
+* Fixed Wizard's SMTP hostname guess for GoDaddy addresses
+* Fixed Wizard's SMTP hostname guess for Outlook 365 addresses

 = 1.5.10 - 2015-03-29 =
 * Fix for Fatal error: Cannot redeclare class PEAR_Common in C:\PHP5\PEAR\PEAR\Common.php - similar to [this error](https://wordpress.org/support/topic/plugin-wp-minify-cant-activate-plugin-fatal-error?replies=6) in WP Minify